halhope/minimal-media-player/Windows/readme.md

 ![hover.png](images/hover.png)

-* The button position and last-played selection are preserved the next time the application is launched.
+* The button's position and source selection are preserved for the next application launch.

 ### Notes